elrodrigues/template/README.md

 ### Creating releases

 It is recommended to create periodic releases from the repository, at least at the end of each sprint but can be more frequent.
 These releases should be working versions of the component being developed.
 To create such releases, a new tag representing a version number (e.g., 1.0.0) is added to the local `master` branch and pushed to the remote `master` branch.
-This causes github to create a new release with this tag name.
+Then, in the tags pages in Github, such tag can be used to create a new release.

 ### Using a CI/CD pipeline